fahd/tech-resources/README.md

 * [White Truffle](http://www.whitetruffle.com)
     * rapid fire job searching through the click of a button, can be unreliable
 * [Wanna.work](http://wanna.work/t/NodeJS)

+I optimize my search by directly emailing people at companies I'm in, leveraging referrals, and lastly, strategically attending JavaScript-related meetups and events for networking

 ##### Non-technical Articles
 #### [Software Engineer's Guide to Ditching Your Resume](http://www.mgadams.com/2016/05/09/the-software-engineers-guide-to-depreciating-your-resume/)